 One of the best secondhand store locations in New York City is located in Queens.
 The Worthy Pause Thrift and Gift Shop, or The Worthy Pause, in short, has nearly a 5-star review on all review pages.
 Since 1979, the entire store is run by volunteers, so you’re sure to encounter excellent customer service.
 Staff is there because they want to be, not because they have to be.
 It’s relatively small as well, so be sure to sift through each corner you can to find the best deals.
 You can preview their merchandise here.

 The items here are priced well and won’t break your bank account.
 All of the proceeds go to animal rescuers or animal medical bills.
 This means that spending your money here will always go to a great cause.
 They even have a store cat that roams around all day!
 The Worthy Pause accepts donations, too.
 To read more about their purpose, check out their website.
-To make donations their website has a list of accepted items – they also appreciate monetary donations.
+For donations, their website has a list of accepted items – they also appreciate monetary donations.

 The Worthy Pause Thrift and Gift Shop is open from Tuesday through Friday from 12:30 pm to 5:30 pm.
-On Saturdays and Sundays, the shop opens at 12 pm and closes at 5 pm and 4 pm, respectively.
+On Saturdays and Sundays, the shop opens at noon and closes at 5 pm and 4 pm, respectively.
 This location is closed on Mondays.

 Nothing New Thrift Shop Warehouse